 Let P be a set of n points in general position (no three points on a line) in the plane.
 Assume P is partitioned into color classes, i.e., each point in P is colored by one of the given colors.
 P is said to be color-balanced if the number of points of each color is at most $\lfloor n/2 \rfloor$.
 In other words, P is color-balanced if no color is in strict majority.
 For a color-balanced point set P, we define a feasible cut as a line l which partitions P into two point sets Q_1 and Q_2 such that both Q_1 and Q_2 are color-balanced.
 In addition, if the number of points in each of Q_1 and Q_2 is at most 2n/3+1, then l is said to be a balanced cut.
-The well-known hamsandwich cut (see [10]) is a balanced cut: given a set of 2m red points and 2m blue points in general position in the plane, a ham-sandwich cut is a line l which partitions the point set into two sets, each of them having m red points and m blue points.
+We note that a feasible cut may passes through one or two points of P. The well-known ham-sandwich cut (see [11]) is a balanced cut: given a set of 2m red points and 2m blue points in general position in the plane, a ham-sandwich cut is a line l which partitions the point set into two sets, each of them having m red points and m blue points.
 Feasible cuts and balanced cuts are useful for convex partitioning of the plane and for computing plane structures, e.g., plane matchings and plane spanning trees.